rmayf/rmayf.github.io/about.markdown

 Hello, I'm Reid!
 Welcome to my inconspicuous corner of the vast internet expanse.
 Hope you stay for awhile, kick your feet up, and let your troubles wash away.
 If you haven't already noticed, I use two spaces after periods in between sentences.
 If you feel strongly about having only a single space between the end of the previous sentence and the beginning of the next, now's a good time to leave...

 I'm from Seattle, Washington.
 Well not *Seattle* Seattle.
 No one's from Seattle, although everyone who lives in 100 miles of the city claims to be.
-I'm a
+Being from the P

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNDE1NDc5OCwtNDg0MDcyMjA4XX0=
+eyJoaXN0b3J5IjpbMTc1NzczNTk5MCwtNDg0MDcyMjA4XX0=
 -->